ev3lessons/ev3lessons.github.io/_posts/2016-10-02-Maximize-Learning-Minimize-Cloning.markdown

 authorim: "/images/people/asha.jpg"
 ---

-n this article, I tackle the Internet and the role it can play for a FIRST LEGO League team: the good, the bad and even the ugly.
+In this article, I tackle the Internet and the role it can play for a FIRST LEGO League team: the good, the bad and even the ugly.
 Opinions will vary greatly on this topic.
 My opinions are based on 6 years coaching, judging at both regional and international events, and my philosophy on how to get the most out of the FLL for our children.

 ![](/images/coachcorner/Sharing.jpg)